 If your symptoms are severe, or there are complications, you may be asked to have blood or urine test, or a cerebrospinal fluid test (lumbar puncture or spinal tap).
 Your doctor may also ask you about any recent travel overseas.
 The risk of mumps is higher in some countries that do not have immunisation against mumps as part of their immunisation schedule.

 How is mumps treated?

-- Place a warm flannel or wheat bag against the swollen glands to ease tenderness.
+- Place a warm flannel or wheat bag, or a cold pack, against your swollen glands to ease tenderness.

 - Drink plenty of cool fluids, especially water.

-- Avoid acidic drinks like fruit juices as they can stimulate the salivary glands and cause more discomfort.
+- Avoid acidic drinks, such as fruit juices, as they can stimulate your salivary glands and cause you more discomfort.

 - Men with severe inflammation in the testicles may be prescribed a stronger pain reliever or corticosteroid to reduce inflammation.